Poverty will hobble Colombia's anti-drugs push after peace deal

 The government says it will move quickly to try to stop other gangs expanding their drug operations.

-"In territories left vacant by the FARC we have to fill the space immediately because organized crime will get there quickly," Defense Minister Luis Carlos Villegas told Reuters.
+"In territories left vacant by the FARC we have to fill the space immediately because organised crime will get there quickly," Defence Minister Luis Carlos Villegas told Reuters.

 Trafficking of cocaine and marijuana has been a scourge in Colombia since the 1980s, when the country's most famous trafficker Pablo Escobar earned billions and used bombings and assassinations to protect his cocaine empire.